mongodb/specifications/source/auth/auth.rst

         mechanism property.
 Drivers MUST support specifying a callback either as a ``MongoClient`` configuration or a mechanism property, but MUST NOT support both.

+    REQUEST_TOKEN_CALLBACK
+        This property is only required for drivers that support the `Human Authentication Flow`_.
+Drivers MUST allow the user to specify a callback of the form "onRequest" (defined below), if the driver supports providing objects as mechanism property values.
+Otherwise the driver MUST allow it as a MongoClientOption.

+    ALLOWED_HOSTS
+        This property is only required for drivers that support the `Human Authentication Flow`_.
+The list of allowed hostnames or ip-addresses (ignoring ports) for MongoDB connections.
+The hostnames may include a leading "\*." wildcard, which allows for matching (potentially  nested) subdomains.
+ALLOWED_HOSTS is a security feature and MUST default to ``["*.mongodb.net", "*.mongodb-qa.net", "*.mongodb-dev.net",
+        "*.mongodbgov.net", "localhost", "127.0.0.1", "::1"]``.
+When
+        ``MONGODB-OIDC`` authentication is attempted against a hostname that does not match any of list of allowed hosts, the driver MUST raise a client-side error without invoking any user-provided callbacks.
+This value MUST not be allowed in the URI connection string.
+The hostname check MUST be performed after SRV record resolution, if applicable.
+This property is only applicable when ``REQUEST_TOKEN_CALLBACK`` is given.

 Supported Providers
 ```````````````````